Scorbutics/embedded-ruby-vm/README.docker.md

    - `install_certs.sh` - Script to process and install certificates
    - Your certificate files (`.crt`, `.pem`, etc.)

+   ## Important Notes

+   - **The directory is gitignored**
+   - The Dockerfile will copy this directory but only process certs if `INSTALL_CUSTOM_CERTS=true`
+   - If no additional files are present, the build will skip certificate installation

 2. **Create local override configuration**

    Copy the example override file: